Pimmz/Project-2/README.md

 ## Credits

-- [HTML](https://stackoverflow.com/) used to assist with styles throughout the site.
-- [CSS/HTML](https://mycolor.space/) used to assist with the choice of colours through the site.
-- [Images](https://www.pixabay.com/) used to assist with picking the card photos.
+- [Pixabay](https://www.pixabay.com/) used to assist with picking the card photos.
-- [Images](https://www.pinterest.co.uk) used to assist with getting the quotes for the cards.
+- [Pinterest](https://www.pinterest.co.uk) used to assist with getting the quotes for the cards.
-- [Images](https://www.azquotes.com) used to assist with getting the quotes for the cards.
+- [Azquotes](https://www.azquotes.com) used to assist with getting the quotes for the cards.
-- [Images](https://www.dreamstime.com) used to assist with picking the card photos.
+- [Dreamtime](https://www.dreamstime.com) used to assist with picking the card photos.
-- [Images](https://www.idlehearts.com) used to assist with getting the quotes for the cards.
+- [Idlehearts](https://www.idlehearts.com) used to assist with getting the quotes for the cards.
 - [HTML](https://www.w3schools.com/html/default.asp) used to assist with code throughout the site.
 - [CSS](https://www.w3schools.com/css/css3_variables.asp) used to assist with styles throughout the site.
 - [Javascript](https://www.w3schools.com/js/default.asp) used to assist with javascript throughout the site.